aramalipoor/aws-cost-saver/README.md

   -i, --ignore-trick trick-machine-name  Disables an individual trick.
 Useful when you do not like to use a specific trick.
 Can be used multiple times.
   --no-default-tricks                    Disables all default tricks.
 Useful alongside --use-trick to enable only specific set of tricks.

+  -t, --tag Name[=Value]                 Tags to narrow down targeted resources.
+Multiple tags will be AND-ed.
+Providing "Value" is optional.
   -r, --region eu-central-1              [default: eu-central-1] AWS Region to converse resources in.
   -p, --profile my-aws-profile           [default: default] AWS Profile to use from ~/.aws/config -m, --only-summary                     Do not render live progress.
 Only print final summary in a clean format.